Mandatory country-of-origin labeling (US): Analysis

-Canada kills COOL at the WTO
+Canadian challenge to COOL

 In 2009, the Canadian government launched a challenge to mCOOL at the World Trade Organization (WTO).
 The Canadian federal government argued before the WTO that American "country of origin" labelling rules (COOL) actually worked to the detriment of the meat industry on both sides of the border by increasing costs, lowering processing efficiency and otherwise distorting trade across the Canada-U.S. border.
 Mexico made similar claims.

 In 2011, Canada said the WTO ruled in Canada's favor.
 The US said the panel affirmed the right of the United States to require country of origin labeling for meat products.
 Canada and Mexico asked the WTO for another review and permission to impose more than $2 billion a year in retaliatory tariffs, and the ruling was made public in summer 2014.

 In May 2015, the WTO upheld its previous ruling that the U.S. COOL requirements discriminated against Canadian and Mexican livestock.
 The two countries asked the WTO to authorize US$3 billion in retaliatory tariffs against U.S. imports.
 In early December 2015, the WTO determined the impact of the COOL requirements on the Canadian and Mexican economies at $1.1 billion and authorized Canada and Mexico to impose $781 million and $228 million, respectively, in retaliatory tariffs against U.S. imports.

 In March 2016, a USDA rule was published in the Federal Register for the "Removal of Mandatory Country of Origin Labeling Requirements for Beef and Pork Muscle Cuts, Ground Beef, and Ground Pork".